tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/存储类型概述_intl_en.md

 - Bulk: Restores objects within 5-12 hours.

 > ?
-> - For more information about object restoration, see [Restoring Archived Objects](https://intl.cloud.tencent.com/document/product/436/30961).
+> - For more information on object restoration, see [Restoring Archived Objects](https://intl.cloud.tencent.com/document/product/436/30961).
 > - The QPS for restoration requests is limited to 100.

 **Use cases**